 Yes, normally online businesses advertise using google adwords, facebook, Instagram, website, bloggers, influencers etc and all of these are eligible expenses.

 Yes, we can help find out if you have any prior EMDG grants history.
 If your business has had less than 8 claims then you may be eligible for more.

-Grants history will follow applicants from the current scheme to the new scheme – so if you have received 8 grants under the old scheme you will not be eligible for more.
+Grants history will follow applicants from the previous scheme to the new scheme – so if you have received 8 grants under the old scheme you will not be eligible for more.

-If you have had less than 8 grants before, then there will be a transition arrangement.
+If you have had less than 8 grants before, then there is a transition arrangement.

 Generally no, you would not be eligible as you are providing services to an Australian business rather than exporting your own goods or services.
 The businesses you work for may be able to claim your fees in their own EMDG applications so you should make them aware of this.